xunzhou/terraform-oci-oke/README.md

     - number of node pools to be created
     - choice of node pool [topology][topology] i.e. whether to make a node pool span 2 or 3 subnets (effectively make a nodepool span 2 or 3 ADs within a region)
     - number of worker nodes per subnets
-    - fair distribution of node pools across the ADs in the region when choosing [2 subnets topology][topology] so that node pools are not concentrated in some ADs only
+    - fair distribution of node pools across the ADs in the region when choosing [2 subnets topology][topology] so that worker nodes are not concentrated in some ADs only
     - programmable node pool prefix
     - configurable worker node shape
 - Optional K8s Network Policy: